gsiciliano/transacionstatistics/README.md

 In order to run this application you must install at least:

+-   an internet connection in order to download docker images
 -   [Docker](https://docs.docker.com/engine/install/)
+-   WSL (if you run under Windows)

 For a best comfort running commands you can install [make](https://www.gnu.org/software/make/)